mheap/nexmo-developer/_documentation/en/client-sdk/setup/add-sdk-to-your-app/javascript.md

 # Overview

-In this guide you learn how to add the Nexmo Client SDK to your client-side JavaScript app.
+In this guide you learn how to add the Client SDK to your client-side JavaScript app.

 ## Prerequisites

-The Nexmo Client SDK requires [Node.js](https://nodejs.org) and [NPM](https://www.npmjs.com/).
+The Client SDK requires [Node.js](https://nodejs.org) and [NPM](https://www.npmjs.com/).

-## To add the Nexmo Client SDK to your project
+## To add the Client SDK to your project

 ### Navigate to your app